Relaxation time approximation revisited and non-analytical structure in retarded correlators: Introduction

 As the first step towards understanding how relativistic nonequilibrium systems reach thermal equilibrium, the properties of retarded correlation functions have recently garnered extensive research interests.
 Two-point retarded correlation functions are pivotal, as they provide a wealth of insights into the transport characteristics of multi-particle systems, particularly how an equilibrium system responds to off-equilibrium disturbances within the linear regime.
 Moreover, non-analytical structures—such as poles or discontinuities in Fourier space—are crucial for determining the system's evolutionary patterns.
-Poles are indicative of collective excitations that evolve towards equilibrium, corresponding to the persistent hydrodynamic modes, whereas the presence of cuts or non-hydrodynamic modes is intrinsically linked to the emergence of hydrodynamic phenomena and the applicability of hydrodynamics.
-Research has shown that the correlators contain only poles at infinite t’Hooft coupling in large $N$ thermal $\mathcal{N} =4$ Super Yang-Mills (SYM) theory.
+Poles are indicative of collective excitations that evolve towards equilibrium, corresponding to the persistent hydrodynamic modes, whereas the presence of non-hydrodynamic modes, which could be cuts or poles, is intrinsically linked to the emergence of hydrodynamic phenomena and the applicability of hydrodynamics.
+Research has shown that the correlators contain only poles at infinite 't Hooft coupling in large $N$ thermal $\mathcal{N} =4$ Super Yang-Mills (SYM) theory.
 In the holographic description, the spectra of correlation functions correspond to the ring-down spectra of dual linearly perturbed black holes: the quasinormal modes \cite{Hartnoll:2005ju,Kovtun:2005ev}.
-However, in Ref. \cite{Hartnoll:2005ju}, the authors argue that the branch-cut structure emerges in the regime of weak, but finite t’Hooft coupling, indicating a possible transition behavior controlled by the t’Hooft coupling.
-Motivated by this illuminating finding, Paul Romatschke initiated research on thermal correlators of large $N$ gauge theories in effective kinetic theory \cite{Romatschke:2015gic}(see also \cite{Bajec:2024jez}), reporting the onset of transition behavior for hydrodynamic poles.
-In subsequent related studies, including analytical estimates \cite{strain2010}, qualitative models \cite{Kurkela:2017xis,Brants:2024wrx}, and numerical calculations \cite{Moore:2018mma,Ochsenfeld:2023wxz}, the dominant non-analytical structure is found to be the branch-cut rather than poles, thus posing the 'poles or cuts?' dilemma.
+However, in Ref. \cite{Hartnoll:2005ju}, the authors argue that the branch-cut structure emerges in the regime of weak, but finite 't Hooft coupling, indicating a possible transition behavior controlled by the 't Hooft coupling.
+Motivated by this illuminating finding, Paul Romatschke calculated thermal correlators of large $N$ gauge theories in effective kinetic theory \cite{Romatschke:2015gic} (see also \cite{Hong:2010at,Bajec:2024jez}), reporting the onset of transition behavior for hydrodynamic poles.
+In other related studies, including analytical estimates \cite{strain2010}, qualitative models \cite{Kurkela:2017xis,Brants:2024wrx}, and numerical calculations \cite{Moore:2018mma,Ochsenfeld:2023wxz}, the dominant non-analytical structure is found to be the branch-cut rather than poles, thus posing the 'poles or cuts?' dilemma.
 Specifically, this dilemma initially refers to the mathematical essence of non-hydrodynamic excitations.
-In this work, we also use it to the denote the comparison of the lifetime of hydrodynamic/non-hydrodynamic excitations.
-This is one of the topics we aim to explore in this manuscript, corresponding to Q2 as introduced in the abstract.
+In this work, we also use it to denote the comparison of the lifetime of hydrodynamic/non-hydrodynamic excitations.
+Also, it is worth noting that in a recent study \cite{Carballo:2024kbk} on the transient dynamics of quasinormal modes within a holographic framework, the authors demonstrated the existence of arbitrarily long-lived excitations arising from summation of short-lived quasinormal modes.
+These correspond to initial conditions in which a packet of energy is localized near the future horizon, a feature that bears a resemblance to the numerical results presented in \cite{Moore:2018mma,Ochsenfeld:2023wxz}.
+This may suggest a deeper and more direct connection between the linear response behaviors described by weakly-coupled kinetic theory and strongly-coupled holographic theories.